More and more Queenslanders are buying caravans.

 There are a lot of first-time caravanners flooding tourist parks and some are either unaware of or unwilling to observe basic caravan park etiquette.
 There has traditionally been a lot of respect shown between caravanners and campers with regards to sharing facilities and this unwritten rule should be maintained.
 Partying at a caravan park until 3am will not go over well with others.
 Remember to show courtesy on and off the road.

 Only use stipulated dump points when disposing of your caravan waste.
 Dumping toilet waste or grey water in undesignated spots, such as in caravan park sinks and toilets or on the roadside, is unacceptable.
 This causes a massive cost to caravan park owners and can damage our environment.
 Most major caravan parks will have dump points, so use them.
-Click here for more advice on disposing of your waste and finding dump points.

 If you hear an unusual or unexplained sound coming from your caravan, you need to do something about it straight away.
 If you ignore those sounds, it could end badly.
 Firstly, stop and check your wheels, nuts and bearings to make sure everything is okay.
 If you can’t identify the noise source, then get your caravan checked as soon as possible by a professional.